 And whilst so many of you commend me on my bravery and strength, whilst family and friends tell me how utterly proud they are of me for all I have achieved and how very far I have come, whilst others comment on how healthy I look, and how happy I seem, I want you to know that I am still fighting, still battling, still trying my very hardest to survive.

-And although things are hard right now, although I am feeling so overwhelmed by life, I’ll keep going, I’ll hold my little ones close, I’ll be kinder to myself, and I’ll bounce back, I’m sure.
+And although things are hard right now, although I am feeling so overwhelmed by life, I’ll keep going, I’ll see my counsellor, I’ll hold my little ones close, I’ll be kinder to myself, and I’ll bounce back, I’m sure.
 Because in the words of someone far wiser than I, nothing lasts forever, not even your troubles.